 - A catchy headline

 - Highlighted features that are most important in your property

 Once you’re done creating it, begin the distribution process immediately.
 List on popular rental listing sites and social media, and also don’t forget to create fliers and to post on community bulletin boards.

 You may also want the ad reviewed by a professional before you go ahead and post it.
 This is especially true if you’re not well-acquainted with the Fair Housing Act.
 You may inadvertently include certain statements that may be discriminative to prospective tenants, and that can lead to legal issues.

 2. Upgrade Your Rental Space

-Upgrading your rental space is another way of attracting a long-term tenant.
+Upgrading your rental space is another way of attracting a long-term tenant and keeping your property rent ready.
 While they can dent your pockets, the investment can be worthwhile to your bottom line.